 Another important piece of self-care is the way you express yourself.
 I believe this is both inward expression—how you talk to yourself—and outward expression—how you communicate to others what you want and need.

 Finding your voice is critical to expressing what you need.
 Being honest with yourself about your needs is also critical.
 Without your authentic voice and honesty, the words you say to yourself may sabotage your efforts.
 I’m a miserable failure at this.
 I’m no good at taking care of anyone, let alone myself.

 It starts with becoming your own best and loving friend.
-Be kind, gentle and forgiving.
-Care enough about you to take care of you and believe you are worth it.
+Be kind, gentle, and forgiving.
+Care enough to take care of yourself and believe you are worth it.

 If you’re not in the habit of talking to yourself with kindness, this will take some practice, too.
 One small step might be to look yourself in the mirror and say, Good morning, beautiful.
 I’m going to take good care of you today.
 Don’t laugh.
 If you practice this—and mean it—you will see a remarkable difference in the words your inner voice speaks to you.

 Once you’re feeling good about the inward expression, you may not need to worry so much about the outward expression—it may come quite naturally.
 But if it doesn’t, practice asking others, in the same kind voice you use on yourself, to give you the time and space you need to take care of yourself.
 Explain to them that you want to be able to show up for them as the best mom, partner, daughter, boss, or employee you can be, and that requires you to take a bit of time today to replenish your reserves—to fill your beautiful teacup.